CourseReps/ECEN489-Spring2015/Updates.md

 ***Division: Security and Authentication***
 - Employee Name: Nagaraj Thenkarai Janakiraman & Trevor Glen Dennis
 - Answer:@Benito Description - This division is responsible for creating a Sign-in application that allow users to login using standard Authentication procedure(Hashing and Salting) or using their Google+ account to get access to the application.

+***Division: Networking and Server-Client Architecture***
+- Employee Name: Naga Raghavendra Anudeep Tungala
+- Update: Published the web service on elcloudo and successfully integrated with Ian's JSON wrapper.

 ##Date: 4/17/15
 ***Division: Account Managment and Administration***